 Unfortunately, these aren’t the only symptoms produced by low dopamine levels.
 Patients will slowly lose their facial expressions, will face confusion and even dementia, will experience fatigue and sleep disturbances, depression, anxiety, fear, and cognitive changes.

 The right Diet plays an essential role

-A diet rich in fermented foods and supplements containing probiotics will keep mitochondria healthy by creating a proper environment in the gut, also helping with constipation and anxiety, which frequently occur in Parkinson’s patients.
+A diet rich in fermented foods and supplements containing probiotics will keep the mitochondria healthy by creating a proper environment in the gut, also helping with constipation and anxiety, which frequently occur in Parkinson’s patients.